-The generation of battery-ready PbO, as opposed to manufacturing lead oxide from lead ingot, is an important step change in the lead-acid battery industry.
+The generation of battery-ready lead oxide, as opposed to manufacturing lead oxide from lead ingot, is an important step change in the lead-acid battery industry.
 First, it reduces the cost and improves the logistics of leady oxide production.
-Second, it enables the battery industry to use its own waste directly for the manufacturing of battery paste; 'from waste to paste', as we like to say, with less or no reliance on LME-priced lead metal sourced from the open market.
+Second, it enables the battery industry to use its own waste directly for the manufacturing of battery paste - 'from waste to paste', as we like to say with less or no reliance on LME-priced lead metal sourced from the open market.

 But the recycling process is not the only innovation brought about by this technology.
-Through laboratory testing at the University of Cambridge, we have been able to demonstrate that batteries manufactured from our advanced leady oxide can increase energy density by approximately 30%.
-This is because our hydrometallurgical process affords nanostructured particles, whereby, lead oxide particle size distribution is not only smaller, but also more consistent in comparison to traditional leady oxides.
+In the laboratory, we have been able to demonstrate batteries manufactured from our advanced leady oxide can increase energy density by approximately 30%.
+This is because our hydrometallurgical process affords nanostructured particles: essentially, it's a leady oxide whose particle size distribution is not only smaller, but also more consistent in comparison to traditional leady oxides.

-Moreover, we are able to control the proportion of free metallic lead (as a percentage of the total paste by weight) and the ratio between alpha and beta lead oxides.
-These innovations pave the way for the development of a next-generation leadacid battery, as well as next-generation recycling with hydrometallurgy at its core.
+Moreover, we are able to control the proportion of free metallic lead (as a percentage of the total paste by weight) and the ratio between the alpha and beta lead oxides.
+These innovations pave the way for development of a next-generation lead-acid battery, as well as nextgeneration recycling with hydrometallurgy at its core.